-If, on the day of the tests, you feel it would be inappropriate for your child to take the tests due to illness, family bereavement or other serious issue which may affect your child's performance in the selection tests, you must contact the emergency number provided on your letter immediately, and confirm the reason for their absence in writing.
-We will then arrange for your child to take the tests at a later date.
+If, on the day of the test, you feel it would be inappropriate for your child to take the tests due to illness, family bereavement or other serious issue which may affect your child's performance in the selection tests, you must contact the emergency number provided on your letter immediately.
+You will also be required to confirm the reason for their absence in writing.

-If your child is not able to sit the 1st test date they must attend the second test date if they are able to.
-If your child is late or absent from one of the tests without notifying the admissions team, they will be withdrawn from testing and alternative arrangements will not be made.
+If your child is absent on the day of the test without notifying the admissions team or calling the emergency number, they will be withdrawn from testing and alternative arrangements will not be made.

-If your child cannot take the tests on the arranged day, they will not be penalised but it will delay your child's results being provided to you.
-By bringing your child to the tests, you are confirming that they are fit and well and there are no serious issues which could prevent them achieving their full potential.
+If your child cannot take the test on the arranged day but you have notified us in writing, they will not be penalised but it will delay your child's results being provided to you.
+By bringing your child to the test, you are confirming that they are fit and well and there are no serious issues which could prevent them achieving their full potential.
 If you are unsure whether your individual circumstances fall into this category, please seek advice from the admissions team.

-After the marks have been standardised to take into account your child's age, your child's best verbal reasoning and best non-verbal reasoning scores are added together to give a final score which is used to determine whether they have reached the cut-off mark.
+After the marks have been standardised to take into account your child's age, your child's verbal reasoning and non-verbal reasoning scores are added together to give a total score which is used to determine whether they have reached the cut-off mark.

 The results of the North Yorkshire selection tests are used to find the highest scoring 28 per cent (or as close as possible) of all year 6 children who live in the Ripon area and the highest scoring 28 per cent (or as close as possible) of all year 6 boys who live in the Skipton area.
 The number of children this percentage figure identifies sets the cut-off mark in each selective area, thereby setting the standard which children must reach to be considered as suitable for a selective grammar school education in that area.
 The cut off mark for the Ripon and Skipton areas are usually different and will vary from year to year.
 In the last three years the cut-off marks for these two areas have been: